 The old saying “an ounce of prevention is worth a pound of cure” couldn’t be more fitting.
 A few easy ways you can reduce the risk:

-- For those sports that do involve contact, teach players how to do it safely and responsibly.
+- For sports that involve contact, teach players how to make contact safely and responsibly.

 - It is crucial to prevent further concussions in individuals who have previously had one.
 Make sure players have been cleared by their doctor.